CA4004 - Introduction to the Aviation System (2020/21)

 • Differentiate the types of airline and airport operations, and how they are characterised and have evolved over time to reflect the demands of the sector (LO3)

 The assessment strategy is designed to enable students to demonstrate how they are making sense of the aviation system concepts the module introduces and how they recognise and explain their application in aviation environment.

-The module will be assessed using three elements including 2 pieces of coursework and an individual presentation:
+The module will be assessed using three elements including two pieces of coursework and an individual presentation:

-• An individual presentation on the nature of the aviation system.
+• Group presentation on the standards and acceptable practises of the industry

 • Case study on the development of the types of airline and airport operations globally